morris/vanilla-todo/README.md

 Modern JavaScript and SCSS could reduce most of the unnecessarily verbose parts to a minimum.

-Finally, this case study does not question using dependencies or frameworks in general.
+Finally, this case study does not question using dependencies or frameworks in general&mdash;they do provide lots of value in many areas.
 It was a constrained experiment designed to discover novel methods for vanilla web development and, hopefully, inspire innovation and further research in the area.